 Loft insulation is key to making sure that your home is not losing the heat that is being generated by your boiler.
 A surprising amount of the heat of your home can be lost through an uninsulated loft, 25% to be exact.
 The way to stop this heat escaping is by insulating your loft.

 Loft insulation can cost a lot of money, from around £300 – £400 depending on the size of your property.
 There can also be a cost for installation as well.
 You can install insulation yourself, however, it is recommended to get an installer.
+Installing energy-efficient windows, such as roller blinds, can also make a big difference on your energy bills.

 5. Use smart power strips